-As Artistic Director of The Little Singers of Paris he also conducts the Girl’s Choir at Autun Cathedral Choir School.
+As Artistic Director of the LSP he also conducts the Girl’s Choir at Autun Cathedral Choir School.
 His work has evolved around the natural particularities of children's voices.
-His experience and knowledge have led him to a profound reflection on pedagogy, the timbre and colour of girls’ choirs and how it is reflected through Gregorian chant.
-As organist at Autun Cathedral, his performances on the organ are characterised by a thorough analysis of the work, colourful orchestration and the spirit and touch he has inherited from his masters, maintaining the traditions of the Lemmens School and organ orchestration.
+His experience and knowledge have led him to a profound reflection on pedagogy, the timbre and colour of girls’ choirs and how these are reflected through Gregorian chant.
+As organist at Autun Cathedral, his performances are characterised by a thorough analysis of the work and colourful orchestration as well as the spirit and touch he has inherited from his masters, maintaining the traditions of the Lemmens School and organ orchestration.
 He is a fervent interpreter of the works of Bach, Mozart, Mendelssohn, Reger, Franck and Guilmant and his repertoire is enriched with orchestral works which he transcribes for the organ.
-He composes works for choir the organ and orchestra in a language steeped in Gregorian chant.
-His concerts have led him to appear as conductor, choir master and organist in France and abroad (Spain, Portugal, Italy, Germany, Belgium, Hungary, China, South Korea).
+He composes works for choirs, the organ and orchestras in a language steeped in Gregorian chant.
+His concerts have led him to appear as conductor, choir master and organist in France and abroad (Spain, Portugal, Italy, Germany, Belgium, Hungary, China and South Korea).

 Soloist and vocal technique teacher

-After a Masters in musicology at Lyon University, Marie-Noëlle Mougeot continued to study singing and choral conducting.
-Under Yves Klein she studied pedagogy and conducting childrens’ choirs.
-Afterwards she joined the Pascal Baudrillart class in choral conducting and completed her vocal technique training under Hubert Humeau.
-Her experience and teaching skills have led her become increasingly involved with childrens’ choirs.
+After a Masters in Musicology at Lyon University, Marie-Noëlle Pernette continued to study singing and choral conducting.
+Under Yves Klein she studied pedagogy and conducting childrens choirs.
+Afterwards she joined the Pascal Baudrillart's class in choral conducting and completed her vocal technique training under Hubert Humeau.
+Her experience and teaching skills have led her to become increasingly involved with childrens choirs.
 She appears regularly with the vocal quartet Osmo and in solo recitals.

 Choir master, singing master

 Vincent Caron is a composer, organist and choirmaster.
 He studied at the Conservatoire de Nantes, then at the Conservatoire National Supérieur de Musique et de Danse de Paris, with masters such as Thierry Escaich, Olivier Trachier, Michel Bourcier and Arnaud Pumir.
-He is Assistant Choirmaster with the Little Singers of Paris.
-His talent for sacred and liturgical music led to him being named Choirmaster of both the Youth Choir and the Boys Choir at the Autun Cathedrale Choir School.
+He is Assistant Choirmaster with the LSP.
+His talent for sacred and liturgical music led to him being named choirmaster of both the Youth Choir and the Boys Choir at the Autun Cathedral Choir School.
 A creative and accomplished musician, he composes vocal and instrumental pieces, and pursues a career as both organist and harpsichordist.

 The school choirs